NYCPlanning/labs-factfinder-api/README.md

 ## Architecture

+### Caching
+The dokku plugin `nginx-cache` via [https://github.com/koalalorenzo/dokku-nginx-cache](https://github.com/koalalorenzo/dokku-nginx-cache) is enabled for this app, but nginx won't cache if expressjs is not returning a cache-control header.

+The `profile` routes contain simple middleware that adds `Cache-control` headers to responses with `max-age=2592000` (30 days).

 ### Routes

 - `/search` - gets results that match a string passed in as query parameter `q`.
 Returns various search result types: